-Winter comes together with skiing and snow of course.
-Your friends may like skiing but possibly you are the “chalet” type of person.
+Winter comes together with skiing and snow, of course.
+Your friends may like skiing, but possibly you are the “chalet” type of person.

-You like to sit outside, sun-lounging, sipping hot chocolate and enjoying the sun, while skiers doing their tricks on the slopes.
+You like to sit outside, sun-lounging, sipping hot chocolate and enjoying the sun, while skiers are doing their tricks on the slopes.

-You enjoy the snowy landscape in-front of you, taking lots of selfies wearing colorful ski clothes.
+You enjoy the snowy landscape in front of you, taking lots of selfies wearing colorful ski clothes.

 So, What to Wear in the Snow and Look Cute?